 Gooday everyone,

-Now before we begin, none of these beautiful art pieces would exist without the incredible talent of Sickjoe who is the creative force behind all the artwork in these books.
-Quite literally the heart and soul of this visual world.
-If you appreciate his work as much as I do, I encourage you to visit his gallery and explore more of his stunning creations.
+Before we begin, it’s important to say that none of the beautiful stylized images found in the hard and soft copies of these books would exist without the incredible talent of Sickjoe who is quite literally the heart and soul of this visual world.
+If you appreciate his work as much as I do, I highly encourage you to visit his gallery and explore more of his creations.

-Now, without further ado, let's take a look at the featured image and the commission details below.
+Now, without further ado, let’s take a look at the featured image and learn a bit more about the lore hidden in this chapter.

-The first major battle of the war unfolds like a symphony of storm and flesh.
+The first major battle of the war unfolds in a symphony of storm and flesh.
 On one side stands Xerxes, airborne master of the sky, bringing to bear the full fury of his harpies, sleek, swift aerial predators guided by his will and linked by delicate luminescent threads.
 These threads, marionette strings of pure light, allow engineers to command their broods with fluid precision.

 But Xerxes has a secret.